-Enterprise application leaders are increasingly turning to automation as a way to maximize the return on their current IT expenditures, boost employee productivity, and enhance the user experience for both customers and partners.
-Numerous businesses have already begun the automation process, and in 2024 it’s anticipated that even more people will be employed in this field.
+Enterprise application leaders are increasingly turning to test automation as a way to maximize the return on their current IT expenditures, boost employee productivity, efficiency and effectiveness, and enhance the user experience for both customers and partners.
+Numerous businesses have already begun including the test automation in the development process, and in 2024 it’s anticipated that even more people will be employed in this field and replace manual testing.
 This trend is highlighted by the Gartner CIO Talent Planning for 2023 Survey, which found that 81% of organizations increased full-time equivalents (FTEs), and 67% of those increases were up to 10%.

-The number of use cases and the types of technologies supporting those use cases will surely climb as businesses scale automation.
-Automation will boost benefits, but it will also raise costs and hazards.
-Organizations run the risk of developing an unmanageable collection of technology, data, algorithms, and procedures if the proper governance and disciplines are not in place.
+The number of use cases and the types of technologies supporting those use cases will surely climb as businesses scale test automation.
+Testing automation will boost benefits by saving time and effort, but it will also raise costs and hazards.
+Organizations run the risk of developing an unmanageable collection of technology, test data, algorithms, and procedures if the proper governance and disciplines are not in place.

 To ensure success, enterprise application leaders must set up the proper governance, organizational structure, and technology adoption strategy along with avoiding the most common test automation mistakes on how automation should be used.

-Mistake #2: Believing that Automation Can Be Implemented Single Handedly Without IT Involvement
+Mistake #2: Believing that Test Automation can be Implemented Single Handedly Without IT Involvement

 Business users run the risk of handling customer and data records incorrectly because they lack the institutional knowledge necessary to do so.
 They might miscode the procedure, which IT would then have to repair.
 Finally, there are system integrations that business users don’t comprehend and that, when upgraded or altered, frequently result in the process halt.

-Mistake #3: Believing that Automation is Always the Best Course of Action
+Mistake #3: Believing that Test Automation is Always the Best Course of Action

 Under these circumstances, alternative options like replacing existing systems or modules with fresh, off-the-shelf solutions eventually pay off.
 Such system installations might be necessary to support the expansion objectives by enabling product innovation, system modularity, and openness.